ReggieVW/cvat-docs/manual/human_activity_recognition.md

 ]
 ```

-Now you can draw person bounding boxes and specify the action.
+Now you can draw person bounding boxes and specify the activity.
 ![image](https://user-images.githubusercontent.com/35894891/199813921-76f232d4-b9c5-4540-a2e8-a23028d62eb3.png)